- SOAR 101

 Incident response playbooks are needed to help enterprises respond effectively, consistently, and in line with security and compliance obligations.
 For many years, these playbooks were sets of manual, print-based documents.
 This often led to inconsistencies and the accumulation of tribal knowledge in a few select analysts’ minds.
 The result being that when they left the organization, all that knowledge went out the door with them.

 Today, however, playbooks mean an different thing entirely.
-Incident response platforms like D3 have taken the playbook concept to another level.
+Automated incident response platforms like D3 have taken the playbook concept to another level.
 D3 provides users with a digital library of hundreds of playbooks based on the NIST and SANS frameworks, with the added ability to build playbooks themselves or alongside consultants.
 D3 playbooks can be modified, cloned, or enhanced with automation.

 D3 playbooks have three characteristics that make them unique and highly effective:

 D3 playbooks guide SOC analysts through remediation steps, so that an inexperienced employee can act with the precision and confidence of a seasoned IR veteran.
 From basic investigative steps to data-loss decisions, and even digital forensics, D3 can clearly map out the correct steps, with added tooltips, forms, and checklists.
-This helps address the skills gap, by allowing less-skilled employees to perform tasks that could previously only be done by highly experienced analysts.
+This helps address the cybersecurity skills gap, by allowing less-skilled employees to perform tasks that could previously only be done by highly experienced analysts.

 D3 playbooks are dynamic, adapting on-the-fly to changing conditions and new intelligence to make sure that you can keep pace with fast-moving threats and complex attacks.
 Adaptability also helps support continuous improvement.
 Through D3’s drag-and-drop visual canvas, analysts can easily build or modify playbooks as needed, based on lessons learned or other organization-specific knowledge.
 Unlike other SOAR platforms, D3 goes beyond simple Python scripts for adding automated steps to workflows.
 When a user drops an automation into a playbook, D3 automatically creates all the data-capture forms and auto-configures the database so that any actions performed by that script are fully documented for reporting and compliance purposes.